selftaught/YaDi/README.md

 # YADI (Yet Another DLL Injector)

-YADI is a Windows DLL injector that provides different techniques of injection.
+YaDi is a Windows DLL injector that provides different techniques of injection.
 YADI is written in C# and leverages functions exported by the Windows API to interact with processes / achieve code injection and execution.

 ## Install